 Provides academic guidance for students conditionally admitted to the university.
 Conditionally admitted students are assigned a counselor who provides individual academic advisement and registration guidance to ensure that students abide by the admittance stipulations of the university.
-The program offers students tips and techniques.
+The program offers students weekly, monthly and semester presentations on various student success strategies.